camdennis/websites/camdennis/content/project/finite-size/index.md

 ---
-title: "Finite Size Effects of Jammed Configurations"
+title: "Finite-Size Effects in Jammed Configurations"
 date: 2020-07-20T12:52:34-07:00
 weight: 3
 ---

-Jamming criticality defines a universality class that includes systems as diverse as glasses, colloids, foams, amorphous solids, constraint satisfaction problems, neural networks, etc. A peculiarly interesting feature of this class is that small interparticle forces (f) and gaps (h) are distributed according to non-trivial power laws.
-A recently developed mean-field (MF) theory predicts the characteristic exponents of these distributions in the limit of very high spatial dimension, d approaches infinity, and, remarkably, their values seemingly agree with numerical estimates in physically relevant dimensions, d=2 and 3.
-These exponents are further connected through a pair of inequalities derived from stability conditions, and both theoretical predictions and previous numerical investigations suggest that these inequalities are saturated.
-Systems at the jamming point are thus only marginally stable.
-Despite the key physical role played by these exponents, their systematic evaluation has remained elusive.
-Here, we carefully test their value by analyzing the finite-size scaling of the distributions of f and h for various particle-based models for jamming.
-Both dimension and the direction of approach to the jamming point are also considered.
-We show that, in all models, finite-size effects are much more pronounced in the distribution of h than in that of f.
-We thus conclude that gaps are correlated over considerably longer scales than forces.
-Additionally, remarkable agreement with MF predictions is obtained in all but one model, near-crystalline packings.
-Our results thus help to better delineate the domain of the jamming universality class.
-We furthermore uncover a secondary linear regime in the distribution tails of both  f and h.
-This surprisingly robust feature is thought to follow from the (near) isostaticity of our configurations.
+## Investigating Finite-Size Effects in Jammed Systems

+Jamming criticality encompasses a range of systems, from glasses and colloids to foams and neural networks.
+A notable characteristic of this phenomenon is the emergence of power-law distributions in small interparticle forces \(f\) and gaps \(h\).

+Recent mean-field (MF) theories predict these distributions' exponents in the limit of infinite spatial dimensions \(d \to \infty\).
+Surprisingly, these predictions align closely with numerical results in two and three dimensions.
+Stability considerations further suggest that these systems are marginally stable at the jamming threshold.

+### Key Findings from Recent Research

+A comprehensive study by Charbonneau et al. examined finite-size scaling in various particle-based jamming models.
+Their analysis revealed:

+- **Pronounced Finite-Size Effects in Gaps**: The distribution of gaps \(h\) exhibits more significant finite-size effects than that of forces \(f\), indicating longer-range correlations for gaps.

+- **Consistency Across Models**: Except for near-crystalline packings, all models studied showed remarkable agreement with MF predictions, reinforcing the robustness of these theoretical frameworks.

+- **Secondary Linear Regime**: Both force and gap distributions display a secondary linear regime in their tails, a feature attributed to the near-isostatic nature of the configurations.

+### Implications for the Jamming Universality Class

+These findings enhance our understanding of the jamming transition, highlighting the influence of system size on critical properties.
+By delineating the finite-size effects, this research offers deeper insights into the universal aspects of jamming phenomena.

+For a detailed exploration, refer to the full study: [Finite-Size Effects in the Microscopic Critical Properties of Jammed Configurations](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.104.014605).